 Does Pancreatic Cancer run in your family?

-She works at our Winston-Salem location.
+He works at our Tanglewood and Winston-Salem location.

 Learn more about him here: https://digestivehealth.ws/provider/murat-akdamar-md/

 Digestive Health Specialists, PA is here to help if you, or someone you know, would like more information, or if you are experiencing any digestive health symptoms and would like further evaluation.
 Feel free to give us a call at 336-768-6211 or fill the form below.